 Express Entry: This program is for skilled workers and includes the Federal Skilled Worker Program, Federal Skilled Trades Program, and Canadian Experience Class.

-Provincial Nominee Program (PNP): Each province has its own program tailored to its economic and labor market needs.
+Provincial Nominee Program (PNP): Each province has a program tailored to its economic and labor market needs.

 Family Sponsorship: If you have a Canadian spouse or family member, they may be able to sponsor your move.